-Bahariya Oasis history dates back to the time of the ancient Egyptian and Egypt middle kingdom (1975 BC-1640 BC) which the first human settlement was established.
-During the 18th dynasty, the Oasis had political importance due to its incredible location on the track of the trading caravans between the western desert, the tribes of Libya and the Nile valley.
+Bahariya Oasis's history dates back to the time of the ancient Egyptian and Egypt middle kingdom (1975 BC-1640 BC) which the first human settlement was established.
+During the 18th dynasty, the Oasis had political importance due to its incredible location on the track of the trading caravans between the western desert, the tribes of Libya, and the Nile valley.
 In the 26th dynasty, the oasis became the center of the trading routes of the western desert.
 In the Greco-roman period (332 BC-395 AD) the Bahareya Oasis became the producer of great products like wine, olive oils, dates, and cereals.

-A number of ancient Egyptian artifacts, monuments and mummies were discovered in 1999 in the most important burial site for Romans in the history of Egypt.
-Hundreds of tombs were found in the necropolis on a surface area of 36 square km containing a perfectly preserved mummies covered with a mask made of linen and plaster.
-What makes these mummies unique is that they merge the traditional ancient Egyptian pharaonic shapes with colors associates with Roman mythology.
+A number of ancient Egyptian artifacts, monuments, and mummies were discovered in 1999 in the most important burial site for Romans in the history of Egypt.
+The Numbers of tombs is estimated to be between 5,000 - 10,000 mummies across four-mile desert lands.
+Hundreds of tombs were found in the necropolis on a surface area of 36 square km containing perfectly preserved mummies covered with a mask made of linen and plaster. depict lifelike faces of real people, rather than stereotypical images.
+They were found in four tombs in the town of Bawiti in Bahariya Oasis.

 The natural beauty of Egypt knows no bounds, discover all the incredible destination of this majestic location and explore some of its incomparable artifacts.